ageron/tensorflow-safari-course/README.md

-Machine Learning Notebooks
+Introduction to TensorFlow
 ==========================

 This project accompanies my [Introduction to TensorFlow](https://www.safaribooksonline.com/live-training/courses/introduction-to-tensorflow/0636920079460/) live online training.
 It contains the exercises and their solutions, in the form of [Jupyter](http://jupyter.org/) notebooks.

 [![book](https://raw.githubusercontent.com/ageron/tensorflow-safari-course/master/images/intro_to_tf_course.png)](https://www.safaribooksonline.com/live-training/courses/introduction-to-tensorflow/0636920079460/)

-If you are looking for the code accompanying my O'Reilly book, [Hands-on Machine Learning with Scikit-Learn and TensorFlow](http://shop.oreilly.com/product/0636920052289.do), visit my other GitHub project: [handson-ml](https://github.com/ageron/handson-ml).
+If you are looking for the code accompanying my O'Reilly book, [Hands-on Machine Learning with Scikit-Learn and TensorFlow](http://shop.oreilly.com/product/0636920052289.do), visit this other GitHub project: [handson-ml](https://github.com/ageron/handson-ml).

 # Installation